 In fact, you can think of Disk Drill’s data protection features as a secondary Trash can, except that it’s more efficient and doesn’t take up precious storage space because it retains only metadata related to deleted files that make it possible to quickly recover files that are accidentally deleted from your machine.

-- Select the disk or partition that contained the lost data.
+- Select the device that contained the lost data.

-- Click Recover to start scanning for deleted files.
+- Click Search for lost data to begin scanning for deleted files.

-- Preview the recoverable files and choose a new storage location.
+- Preview the recoverable files and select the ones you wish to recover.

 If you can’t or don’t want to use software to recover deleted files from your flash drive, you can look for them in the Trash: